What is consent?

 Giving consent to sexual contact means that you agree to have sex or to be intimate with someone.
-This might include full penetrative sex, oral sex, or touching each other’s genitals or other “private” body parts.
+This might include full penetrative sex (inserting the penis), oral sex (sexual contact using your mouth), or touching each other’s genitals or other “private” body parts.

 Just because somebody hasn’t said “no” doesn’t mean they’ve consented and agreed to have sex with you.
 They might be unable to give consent because they’re under the influence of drugs or alcohol, or perhaps they feel too frightened or threatened to actually say “no”.